 Setup is complete!
-You have successfully setup NETGEAR Live Parental Contra time you run the Management Utility it will take you to the check whether Live Parental Controls are enabled disable or enable Live Parental Controls modify basic settings change custom settings such as per-user and time-of-Controls day based Live Parental
+You have successfully setup NETGEAR Live Parental Controls Powered by OpenDNS.
+Next time you run the Management Utility it will take you to the status screen where you can: check whether Live Parental Controls are enabled disable or enable Live Parental Controls modify basic settings change custom settings such as per-user and time-of-day based Live Parental Controls Take me to the status screen